-Is there someone about to have a birthday that just loves everything about golf?
-Then a golf birthday card is the way to go.
+Thinking of sending a golf birthday card to someone that just loves everything about golf?
+Then, a golf greeting card like this is the way to go.

 Generally, most golf cards have tiny golf art and graphics of all sorts.